stummjr/doc.scrapinghub.com/addons.rst

 Query Cleaner addon allows to clean request url get query parameters at the output of the spider, according to patterns provided by the user.

-In order to enable, use at least one of the addon specific settings, ``QUERYCLEANER_REMOVE`` or ``QUERYCLEANER_ALLOW``.
+In order to enable, use at least one of the addon specific settings, ``QUERYCLEANER_REMOVE`` or ``QUERYCLEANER_KEEP``.
 The first one specifies a pattern (regular expression) that must match any query parameter name in order to be removed from the url
-(everyone else will be accepted), and the second one, a pattern that must match any query parameter name in order to be included in the url (everyone else will be removed).
-You can combine both if you want to allow some query parameters pattern, except some other one.
+(everyone else will be accepted), and the second one, a pattern that must match any query parameter name in order to be kept in the url (everyone else will be removed).
+You can combine both if you want to keep some query parameters pattern, except some other one.
-The denied pattern has precedence over the allowed one.
+The remove pattern has precedence over the keep one.

 Observe that you can specify a list of parameter names by using the | (OR) regex operator.
 For example, the pattern ``search|login|postid`` will match query parameters *search*, *login* and *postid*.
 This is by far the most common usage case.